 The Bible speaks of freedom in the most profound ways.
 Let’s look at Galatians 5:1 for example;

 Imagine a free person living in captivity.
 Consider the great folly of this self imposed imprisonment.
 Perhaps our greatest captivity is that we often forget we are free.
-It’s not that we are working to be free, or we are hoping to be free, it is that we are fully free to be!
+It’s not that we are working to be free, or we are hoping to be free, it is that we are fully free to be what we must be!

 I agree with this song 100 percent, because for a fact, we are free to be and to do with no set limits.

 Freedom does not negate responsibility.
 The Apostle Paul said in 1 Corinthians 10:23;

 All things are lawful for me, but all things are not expedient: all things are lawful for me, but all things edify not.

 Even though we are free, it is our responsibility to remain free.
 One of the reasons why a judge might retain an inmate, is because that judge might feel the inmate will use his or her freedom to commit another crime.
 Also, a re-offence would result in further imprisonment of that inmate.
 So the judge keeps that individual to ensure there is not a recommittal of the crime.

 It is the same way with us, as free sons and daughters of the Living God.
 We are free until we commit sin, then we fall in the bondage of sin.

 I have a friend that once said to me, “A wise man is a man that does wise things, and not merely think about wise things.”
 For a moment, I considered what he was saying, and I found it to be profoundly true.
 It’s simply that, ‘a wise man does wise things‘.
 If a wise man does wise things, then we must use our freedom to do wise things.

 The Truth is that a wise person will seek to do what is profitable, and sin is not profitable.
 A person that is free, will no longer live in sin.
 This is because to live in sin is synonymous to living in the prison of sin.
 So then, the truly free, will be one who no longer lives in sin.